42mate/towel/README.md

 * Several frameworks follows the theory but are not practical.
 * We know that in the PHP Community not all the PHP Developers are Computer Scientists.
 * We work in PHP, we love the practicity of PHP and we want to keep it in that way.
+* We hate updates every six months, we want long term support.
+* Everybody has their own framework, we want our framework.
 * We are not fans of Java.
-We hate updates every six months, we want long term support.
-* Everybody has their own framework, we want our framework.

 What we did ?
 =============